theo-armour/theo-armour.github.io/posts/ageism.md

 ### Have you personally felt the sting of ageism inside or outside of a work environment?
 Please explain.

 * Oh you're that dude! when they see on me in real life after having known me only on the internet
-* Ater being 50 and being disabled, I never considered applying for any job ( bit involved in many failed startups)
+* After being 50 and being disabled, I never considered applying for any job ( bit involved in many failed startups)
 * So conscious of ageism, I know well enough not to put myself in a position where it occurs

 ### Do you think San Francisco’s heavy tech presence, with a focus on innovation and newness, leads to a more pronounced ageism in the area?

 * Probably yes, makes the elderly feel more out-of-touch than in other cities
 * and this is probably true in any city with a specialty.
 See also example of Los Angeles being the center of media. the huge
 * In Crowd only looks to itself.
 All others are invisible.